Can We Engineer Serendipity to Find True Love? CupidRadar Says Yes

 It’s an intriguing question – just what LA-based CupidRadar is hoping to answer.
 They operate under the premise of the chance encounter – the one run-in that could yield a deep, meaningful, long term connection.

 You’re out on a Friday night and happen to check your phone (yup, not even a question).
 You see someone close by who matches your criteria of what you’re looking for in a partner.
-The app tells you they’re about a mile away.
+The app, like Skip The Games Charlotte NC, tells you they’re about a mile away.
 Here’s your chance to connect.
 You message them to meet up; they agree by returning your message.

 And with that, you’ve skipped over the arduous process of pre-screening every stranger at the bar you’re at.